Data-driven h2 model reduction for linear discrete-time systems: Abstract

 \section{Abstract}

-We present a new framework of $h^{2}$ optimal model reduction for linear discrete-time systems.
-Our main contribution is to create optimal reduced order models in the $h^{2}$-norm sense directly from the measurement data alone, without using the information of the original system.
-In particular, we focus on the fact that the gradient of the $h^{2}$ model reduction problem is expressed using the discrete-time Lyapunov equation and the discrete-time Sylvester equation, and derive the data-driven gradient.
-In the proposed algorithm, the initial point is chosen as the output of the existing data-driven methods.
-Numerical experiments are conducted to show that the proposed method produce better reduced order models in the $h^{2}$-norm sense than other data-driven model order reduction approaches.
+We present a data-driven framework for $h^{2}$-optimal model reduction for linear discrete-time systems.
+Our main contribution is to create optimal reduced-order models in the $h^{2}$-norm sense directly from the measurement data alone, without using the information about the original system.
+In particular, we focus on the fact that the gradients of the $h^{2}$ model reduction problem are expressed using the discrete-time Lyapunov equation and the discrete-time Sylvester equation, and derive the data-driven gradients. \tblack{The proposed algorithm uses the output of an existing MOR as the initial point, and convergence to a stationary point is guaranteed under certain assumptions.} In numerical experiments, we demonstrate that, for a modeling task in neuroscience, our method constructs a reduced-order model that outperforms DMDc in terms of the $h^2$-norm.